itscodenation/curriculum-15-16/units/14-javascript2_2/sessions/2-hashes/README.md

 ### Key points

 * Objects, like arrays, are used to store data.
-* Unlike arrays, objects represent an unordered list through key-value pairs.
+* Unlike arrays, objects represent a set of properties through key-value pairs.

 ### Assessment